patternfly/patternfly-elements/docs/framework-integration/react.md

 npm install @lit-labs/react @patternfly/elements
 ```

-In our `App.tsx` file in the `/src/` directory, let’s import Button component.
+In our `App.tsx` file in the `/src/` directory, let’s import Button and Card components.

 ```js
 import { useState } from "react";